 Welcome to Furnace Wood and Meadow

 After a decade of renovation work we have a whole new area of Bodnant Garden for visitors to explore - Furnace Wood and Meadow.

-On April 11, 2017, broadcaster and naturalist Iolo Williams and the Director General of the National Trust, Dame Helen Ghosh, joined us to unveil the 20 acres, a woodland of native and exotic trees and a wildflower-rich meadow which have never before been seen by the public.
+At Easter 2017, broadcaster and naturalist Iolo Williams joined us to unveil the 20 acres, a woodland of native and exotic trees and a wildflower-rich meadow which have never before been seen by the public.
 It is Bodnant Garden's largest renovation project,

 Furnace Hill lies alongside the west bank of the River Hiraethlyn in the valley garden.
 Once a hillside dotted with native trees, it was transformed from the 1870s under Bodnant Garden’s owner Henry Pochin and his daughter Laura McLaren, who planted North American conifers.
 Laura’s son Henry added many Asian rhododendrons and magnolias from the early 1900s.

 Lying on the fringes of the estate, Furnace remained a private area for many decades.
 Unvisited, it fell into decline and in 2007 the killer plant disease Phytophthora ramorum was discovered in the woodland.
 For the last ten years gardeners have been working to rescue the area from decay and bring it back up to standard for opening to the public.
 This has included the restoration of the Penjerrick Walk, an avenue of rare rhododendrons originally planted by Henry McLaren, 2nd Lord Aberconway, from the 1920s.

 While the plants, views and seclusion of Furnace Wood will delight lovers of horticulture, nearby Furnace Meadow is rich in wildlife.
 The garden team are managing this grassland in a traditional way to promote the rich diversity of species which have been found there.